-- 16. Paragraphs 7 to 10 above apply also to the following: - (i) appeals where the parties have opted not to have an oral hearing (Reg.
-29(1) of the Procedure Regulations) - (ii) the review of a decision previously made (Reg.
+- 16) Paragraphs 7 to 10 above apply also to the following: - a) appeals where the parties have opted not to have an oral hearing (Reg.
+29(1) of the Procedure Regulations) - b) the review of a decision previously made (Reg.
 40(6) of the Procedure Regulations), but the review panel may not contain any member who was involved in the decision under review

-Selection of Members
+Selection of Valuation Tribunal Members to hear appeals

-- 17. Members will be selected to hear cases having regard to their availability and any other relevant factors, but these arrangements will not preclude the President from issuing instructions relating to individual chairmen and members so as to use scarce resources efficiently. - 18.
-Notwithstanding para.
-17 above, the President (or Registrar on behalf of the President), may direct that a particular case, including reviews under Reg.
-40(6) of the Procedure Regulations, will be heard by a member or members specified by them, taking account of operational and financial resources. - 19.
-The VTS will make arrangements for the day-to-day selection of members, but the Registrar will ensure that, as far as possible, there is an even distribution of sittings among members.
+- 17) Members will be selected to hear cases having regard to their availability, experience in a particular matter, and any other relevant factors.
+These arrangements will not preclude the President from issuing instructions to ensure matters are dealt with efficiently. - 18) Notwithstanding para 17 above, the President (or Registrar on behalf of the President), may direct that a particular case, including reviews under Reg.
+40(6) of the Procedure Regulations, will be heard by a member or members specified by them, taking account of operational and financial resources. - 19) The VTS will make arrangements for the day-to-day selection of members, but the Registrar will ensure that, as far as possible, there is an even distribution of sittings among members.
 The Registrar may request, on behalf of the President, that such arrangements are made.